LarsIndresaeter/radio-arduino/doc/explanation/README.md

 * [naming conventions](./naming-conventions.md) used for the code
 * [protocol command generator](./protocol-command-generator.md) is a python script for generating the mostly boilerplate code used for payload structs for arduino and C++ classes for Linux

-## Architecture Decisions (ADR)

-* Why this project is organized as a mono-repo and what the tradeoffs are if you decide to split it into several repositories.
-* build system (conan and cmake, why and how)